bharathsudharsan/Optimized-One-vs-One-Algorithm/README.md

 ## Opt-OVO Algorithm

-Currently, trainable algorithms are attached to an existing model deployed on MCUs to perform online/continuous learning.
+Currently, trainable algorithms are attached to an existing model deployed on MCUs to perform online/continuous learning (For e.g., [TinyTL](https://arxiv.org/abs/2007.11622), [TinyOL](https://arxiv.org/abs/2103.08295)).
 The training of a full multi-class ML classifier on commodity MCUs, using any existing algorithms is currently not feasible.
 When analyzing the OVO method, we discovered that the OVO's k(k-1)/2 base learners/classifiers, for a few datasets, contain classifiers that lack significant contributions to the overall multi-class classification result - this occurs when a classifier is already within a big interdependent group.
 Hence in *Opt-OVO*, we propose to identify and remove the less important base classifiers to improve the resource-friendliness of OVO.

 ![alt text](https://github.com/bharathsudharsan/Optimized-One-vs-One-Algorithm/blob/main/Opt-OVO-Algorithm.png)